 Lean on the Hatchett Law Firm, PLLC for reliable and cost-effective estate planning counsel to minimize risks and protect your future and your family.

 Your estate is made up of valuable assets, including vehicles, businesses, properties, investments and bank accounts, personal belongings, and other items of value.
 Not exclusive to “things” or money, taking care of young children and who will care for them in your absence is also part of your “estate.”

 In the event of your untimely death or should you become incapacitated, an estate plan will determine who will receive your assets and manage their distribution.

-A collection of legal documents makes up a comprehensive estate plan and protects your lifelong earnings, resources, and prized possessions from outside disruption, legal or otherwise.
-These documents work together to help you avoid costly litigation or probate:
+These legal documents make up a comprehensive estate plan and protect your lifelong earnings, resources, and prized possessions:

 - Financial and health care powers of attorney

 - Beneficiary or beneficiaries nomination